Two of Mexico's oil export ports reopen after Dolly downgraded

-MEXICO CITY (Reuters) - Two of Mexico’s three main oil exporting ports in the Gulf of Mexico, Dos Bocas and Cayo Arcas, were reopened on Wednesday after major storm Dolly was downgraded, the country’s communications and transport ministry said in a statement.
+MEXICO CITY, Sept 3 (Reuters) - Two of Mexico’s three main oil exporting ports in the Gulf of Mexico, Dos Bocas and Cayo Arcas, were reopened on Wednesday after major storm Dolly was downgraded, the country’s communications and transport ministry said in a statement.

 Dolly, which was previously a tropical storm, weakened to remnant status on Wednesday, the U.S. National Hurricane Center said in its latest advisory.